 No Duty to Assist

-New Mexico’s Good Samaritan laws do not obligate individuals to provide assistance during emergencies.
+New Mexico’s Good Samaritan laws, a type of rescue law, do not obligate individuals to provide assistance during emergencies.
 While these laws offer protection to those who choose to help, they do not impose a legal duty to take action.

 Contact an Experienced Personal Injury Attorney In New Mexico Today